ianchapin/epistemic-trust-calibration/README.md

 This project provides:
 - a set of core constraints that describe structural limits of thought and representation
 - concepts for reasoning about trust, judgment, and uncertainty
-- a simple taxonomy of ambiguity types
+- a taxonomy of ambiguity types that fail in different ways
-- a protocol for annotating representations without adjudicating truth
+- a protocol for **annotating representations**, not adjudicating truth
 - speculative use cases to explore where the approach might or might not help

-The focus is on **confidence allocation**, not belief enforcement.
+The focus is on **confidence allocation and bounded reliance**, not belief enforcement.

 ---

 ## What This Is Not

-This framework does not:
+This framework does **not**:
 - determine what is true
-- enforce correctness
+- certify correctness, safety, or responsibility
 - replace human judgment
 - eliminate ambiguity
 - require consensus
-- act as an authority
+- act as an authority or gate

 It does not attempt to solve epistemology or automate decision-making.